hassanpour/QMSS_G4063--Digital-Methods-for-the-Social-Sciences/lectures/lecture1.md

 2. How to filter the Twitter Streaming API for collecting tweets based on a certain keywords
 3. How to use this simple scheme of frequency analysis for comparing the volume of conversation over a specific candidate

+First generate an ''oauth'' file for communicating with your Twitter app.
+After generating your app at [apps.twitter.com]

 ### Sample Code using StreamR

 ```{r}